bytedance/tarsier/README.md

 # Release Notes
 - [2024/11/05] 🔥🚀 **[Online Demo of Tarsier2-7B](https://huggingface.co/spaces/omni-research/Tarsier2-7b)** is out!
 We've redesigned our pre-training and post-training processes, using larger, high-quality video-text datasets (see [Tarsier2 Training Data](#Tarsier2-Data)).
 Tarsier2-7B generates video descriptions that are significantly more precise than those of Tarsier-34B, rivaling state-of-the-art models like GPT-4o. _In the human side-by-side comparison, Tarsier2-7B gains a slight advantage (4.8%) over GPT-4o._
-20+ latest open-source or closed-source video understanding models are evaluted on the capacity of detailed video description on 1000 video clips of multiple-sources and multi-complexities.
-Check out the **[DREAM-1K Explorer](https://tarsier-vlm.github.io/explorer.html)** for the video clips and different model results.

 - [2024/09/19] 🔥🚀 **[DREAM-1K Leaderboard](https://tarsier-vlm.github.io/)** is out!
 20+ latest open-source or closed-source video understanding models are evaluted on the capacity of detailed video description on 1000 video clips of multiple-sources and multi-complexities.
 Check out the **[DREAM-1K Explorer](https://tarsier-vlm.github.io/explorer.html)** for the video clips and different model results.

 - [2024/07/04] 🔥 **Tarsier** is out!
 We released the model ([Tarsier-7b](https://huggingface.co/omni-research/Tarsier-7b)/[Tarsier-34b](https://huggingface.co/omni-research/Tarsier-34b)), [code](https://github.com/bytedance/tarsier/tree/main), and [data](https://huggingface.co/datasets/omni-research/DREAM-1K) for inference, evaluation and depolyment.
 Tarsier-34B gains **SOTA** results on 6 open video understanding benchmarks and _comparable capacity of detailed video description to Genmini 1.5 Pro_!